scarf-sh/docs/docs/funnel-stages.md

 ## Experimentation<a id="experimentation"></a>

-Sufficient activity has occurred for us to suspect the company is actively using your OSS for one or more production systems.
-Events such as multiple downloads and page views will have occurred over 30 days or a single download and multiple page views over 60 days, and the company has had activity in the last 90 days.
+Sufficient activity has occurred for us to suspect the company is actively trying your OSS, but might not be relying on it in a production workload yet.
+Events such as multiple downloads and page views will have occurred over 30 days, or a single download and multiple page views over 60 days.
+The origanization may be in the development with your OSS, or prototyping, or running internal tests.
+We don't yet have enough evidence to make stronger conclusions about production usage.

 ## Ongoing Usage <a id="ongoing-usage"></a>